+About a month before our scheduled grand opening I learned from a local restaurateur that breweries were not legal in the state of Delaware.
 I needed to rewrite state laws in order to do business.
-After Prohibition was repealed in 1933, it was up to each individual state to establish and regulate their own brewing laws.
+After Prohibition was repealed in 1933, it was up to each individual state to establish and regulate its own brewing laws, so Delaware still had laws on the books prohibiting breweries in the state.

 One of the main reasons I decided to open the brewpub in Delaware was that, in 1995, there were only a handful of states that didn't have breweries yet.
 I recognized the marketing opportunity and curiosity factor that would come with being the first brewpub to open in the state.
 I drove to the capital of Dover and literally knocked on the doors of a few state senators and members of the house.
 They were helpful from the very first day and sympathetic to my situation.
-I learned there had been attempts to change the laws in previous years but the legislation never made it to the floor.
-The sponsors of the proposed bill just gave up.
+I learned there had been attempts to change the laws in previous years but the legislation had never made it to the floor.
+The sponsors of the proposed bills had just given up.